DaphineRose/Wine-Predictor/Report.md

             data.loc[i,'ex_title3']=tmp
 ```

 We can see that columns relate to region now has almost no missing value and we can drop those missing ones.
-For column year, we filling all with mean value.
-For designation and taster_namer, we will process them in next steps.

-#### 2. Exploratory Data Analysis
+#### Exploratory Data Analysis

 <img src="img\6460012b1fdb0b4e.png" alt="img\6460012b1fdb0b4e.png"  width="519.50" />